rajakumarvenugopalan/sampleDataStructures/README.md

   * Finding the relation between two actors (sampleDataStructures/src/main/java/dataStructures/ActorMovieRelationModel.java - implemented in One way BFS, later will try to do it in Two way BFS)
   * Calculating the power of a number in log n time  (sampleDataStructures/src/main/java/algorithms/trial/PowerCalculationInLogNTime.java)
   * Stair Case problem (sampleDataStructures/src/main/java/algorithms/trial/StairCasePobablities.java)
+  * Splitting the input into words from dictionary (sampleDataStructures/src/main/java/algorithms/trial/FindDictionaryMatchingWords.java)

 Whenever you feel there is a possibility / room for improvement, please raise a Pull Request or send me a suggestion.
 Will be happy to learn and provide the modified Implementation.